Computers in 2027

 So the cell phones of 2027 will have piles of storage, and have plenty of cores, but won’t be a whole lot faster than today.

-reasonably expect, Charles Stross has written on this topic once...twice.
-I don’t
+As you might reasonably expect, Charles Stross has written on this topic once or twice.
+I don’t have much to say beyond...

 - williamedwardscoder posted this